Table of Contents

 }

-2. Ensure that pg_config from the PostgreSQL distribution is in the PATH and runs from the command line
+2. Ensure pg_config is in your PATH and runs from the command line.

 pip install psycopg2